Kaisbn/rjv/subjects/subject.rst

 thousands of agents on general-availability computer depending on your implementation.

+.. block:: warning

+    Proper usage of Threads will be checked during your defense.
+    If you don't use multithreading you will get a zero.

 As such things as coroutines, fibers, green threads or agent systems are not available to you in this project, we suggest you take interest in the reactor pattern, especially implementations like the one found in the Rx project